 Who Rides WhatHere's what some of the AirLine Cycles crew is riding this season

-Between Jamis, Giant, Liv, FatBack, and Surly, AirLine Cycles offers over 400 different bicycle options; rather than scrolling through endless drop-down menus, stop by or give AirLine Cycles a call, and let our friendly staff help you decide what style bike is right for you!
+Between Giant, Liv, Norco, FatBack, and Surly, AirLine Cycles offers hundreds of different bicycle options; rather than scrolling through endless drop-down menus, stop by or give AirLine Cycles a call, and let our friendly staff help you decide what style bike is right for you!
 While many of our customers choose a great hybrid or gravel bike for cruising the AirLine Trail, here’s what some of the AirLine Cycles crew is riding this season:

 Brian – Owner

 “I’m mostly a mountain biker, and I LOVE riding the smooth flowing trails at Hurd State Park.
-I don’t do big drops or jumps (ever since my RedBull contract expired), so I prefer the great traction and comfortable ride of the 3” wide tires on my 27.5+” Jamis Komodo Expert hardtail.
-I just added a FatBack Rhino to my stable, and really enjoyed getting out in the snow in the winter.
-FatBack really dialed in the geometry on these new fat bikes, and they ride amazingly well.
-As soon as the 2019 models come out, I’ll be adding a Giant XTC single speed 27.5″ plus bike into the mix as well!”
+I don’t do big drops or jumps (ever since my RedBull contract expired), but I love the big travel and control of my Norco Sight full suspension bikes.
+I also added a Norco Bigfoot fatbike to my stable, and really enjoyed getting out in the snow in the winter.
+My Giant TCX cyclocross bike is the perfect training tool for long AIrLine Trail gravel rides, and for CX racing in the fall.”

 Jerett – Ace Mechanic